SysKitTeam/docs-spconsultant/how-to/best-practices/create-custom-best-practices-reports.md

 ---
-title: Create Custom Best Practices Reports
-description: >-
-  This describes how SharePoint administrators and consultants can use SPDocKit Consultant to create Best Practices reports for a SharePoint Farm.
+description: This describes how SharePoint administrators and consultants can use SPDocKit Consultant to create Best Practices reports for a SharePoint Farm.
-author: Tomislav Sirovec
-date: 25/6/2018
 ---

 # Create Custom Best Practices Reports